-3 The GACC is the physical location of an interagency, regional operation center for the effective coordination, mobilization, and demobilization of federal state and local wildland fire agencies through logistical coordination of resources throughout the geographic area, as well as with other geographic areas.
+1 The GACC is the physical location of an interagency, regional operation center for the effective coordination, mobilization, and demobilization of federal state and local wildland fire agencies through logistical coordination of resources throughout the geographic area, as well as with other geographic areas.

-- 2. A table including the maximum number of customers notified4 and actually de-energized; number of counties de-energized; number of tribes de-energized; number of Medical Baseline customers de-energized; number of transmission and distribution circuits de-energized; damage/hazard count; number of critical facilities and infrastructure de-energized. - 3.
-Table 1: PSPS Event Summary
+2. A table including the maximum number of customers notified2 and actually deenergized; number of counties de-energized; number of tribes de-energized; number of Medical Baseline customers de-energized; number of transmission and distribution circuits de- energized; damage/hazard count; number of critical facilities and infrastructure de-energized.

+Total Customers ; De-er nergized 1

-PSPS Event Summary Total Customers De-energized Number of Circu iits Damage/ PSPS Notified De-energized Cancelled MBL Customers Number of Counties Number of Tribes Critical Facilities and Infrastucture Transmission De-energized Circuits in Distribution De-energized Hazard Count 409 0 409 0 0 0 0 0 2 0 0
+PSPS Notif ied De-energized Cancelled MBL Customers Number of Counties Number of Tribes Transmission De-energized Distribution Circuits in Scope Distribution De-energized Damage Count

+3 0 3 N/A N/A N/A N/A 0 1 0 0

-4. A PDF map depicting the de-energized area(s).
+3. A PDF map depicting the de-energized area(s).

-N/A. SCE did not de-energize any circuits during this PSPS event.
+N/A. SCE did not de-energize any circuits during this high threat event.

-4 SCE makes every effort to notify customers, public safety partners, and other impacted entities within two hours of a decision to cancel an anticipated de-energization event or to remove from scope.
-When the period of concern is over for a circuit or a circuit segment originally in scope, SCE sends an "All-Clear - Event Avoided" cancellation notification to impacted entities and customers who had been notified of a potential de-energization, but not de-energized.
+2 SCE makes every effort to notify customers, public safety partners, and other impacted entities within two hours of a decision to cancel an anticipated de-energization event or to remove from scope.
+When the period of concern is over for a circuit or a circuit segment originally in scope and after the circuit is removed from the Monitored Circuit List, SCE sends an "All-Clear - Event Avoided" cancellation notification to impacted entities and customers who had been notified of a potential de-energization, but not de-energized.
 Because weather conditions can change unexpectedly, SCE is not always able to make a final decision that notified customers will not experience a de-energization until an "All Clear" declaration had been issued for all circuits in scope for the PSPS event.
-If conditions during a PSPS event do not support a decision to cancel or to remove from scope any of the notified customers before an "All Clear" declaration for all circuits in scope, the corresponding entries in Table 1: PSPS Event Summary, Table 3: Notifications Timeline, and Table 6: Breakdown of Notification Failures will state "Not Applicable" or "N/A."